Q: What is DOL?

 Q: What does PERM stand for?

 A: PERM is short for Program Electronic Review Management process”.
-PERM is a new system of Labor Certification application.
+PERM is the currenta new system of Labor Certification application.

-Q: Which government agencies are involved in PERM Labor Certification?
+Q: Which government agencies are involved in Special Handling PERM PERM Labor Certification?

 Q: What is Special Handling?

-A: Special handling is an employer sponsored labor certification application limited to teaching positions at qualified educational institutions.
+A: Special Hhandling is an employer sponsored labor certification application limited to teaching positions at qualified educational institutions.

 Q: Are there any special requirements or hurdles to applying for Special Handling?